vlaunyc/vlaunyc.github.io/_posts/2018-04-25-making_skincare_-_my_rails_app_now_with_a_jquery_front_end.markdown

 		//create date object
 		var date = new Date();

-		//get number of milliseconds since midnight Jan 1, 1970  and use it for address key var mSec = date.getTime();
+		//get number of milliseconds since midnight Jan 1, 1970  and use it for ingredients key var mSec = date.getTime();

 		//Replace 0 with milliseconds